See my guide on how to use an Instant Pot.

 Put the metal trivet in the bottom of the pot.
 You’ll set the corn on the trivet so that it isn’t sitting in the water or touching the bottom of the pot.

 When you place the ears of corn on top of the trivet, arrange the different layers of corn in alternating directions.
 You can see how I did this in the photo.
-This helps the air to circulate around the ears of corn so that it cooks evenly.
+This helps the corn to cook evenly.
 You should be able to fit 3 ears of corn in each layer.

 • You can fit up to 6 ears of corn in a 6 quart Instant Pot and up to 9 ears of corn in an 8 quart Instant Pot.